AdobeDocs/workfront.en/help/quicksilver/planning/architecture/overview-of-record-types.md

 ### Operational Record Type{#operational-record-type}

-An operational record type is a Maestro record type that represents work-related objects.
+An operational record type is a Wrorkfront Planning record type that represents work-related objects.

 (***********insert screen shot**************)
 For more information about operational record types including how to create them, see [Create record types](/help/quicksilver/planning/architecture/create-record-types.md).